mandarc64/DiscourseAnalyzer/README.md

 After exeucting the above command the output will get stored in the directory `role_classifier/outputs/t5/test`

 ## Hyperparameter Tuning
-We can change the hyper-paremeters in the config.json file of the model and the file is located in `role_classifier/models/t5/config.json`
+We can change the hyper-paremeters in the config.json file of the model and the file is located in `role_classifier/models/t5/config.json`.
-We tried changing the number of epochs, activation function, learning rate, and dropout rate The model's accuracy improved with increasing epochs, reaching 58.45% accuracy with 30 epochs, accompanied by lower loss and higher F1 score.
+We tried changing the number of epochs, activation function, learning rate, and dropout rate.
+The model's accuracy improved with increasing epochs, reaching 58.45% accuracy with 30 epochs, accompanied by lower loss and higher F1 score.
 The gelu activation function outperformed relu, with accuracy improvements of 5% and 1.74% for 20 and 30 epochs respectively.
 Changing learning rate and dropout rate resulted in decreased accuracy.

 ## Multilingual
-The model supports three languages english, french and german.
+The model supports three languages English, French and German.
 We got an accuracy of around 66% when we passed the dataset having French & German Languages.
-The rest of the languages apart from English, French, and German the model assigned functional role 'answer' for the entire answer.
+Apart from these three languages, the rest of the languages were assigned functional role 'answer' for the entire answer by the model.

 ## Demo
-Check out the the demonstration of how a long-form answer is structured based on different categories [here](https://huggingface.co/spaces/mandarc64/CS678FinalProject)
+Check out the the demonstration of how a long-form answer is structured based on different categories [here](https://huggingface.co/spaces/mandarc64/CS678FinalProject) The model can be tested with real worl question-answer pairs in the demonstration.
 We have provided the results which we got while executing the code in the directory `role_classifier/outputs/t5/test`